gilsonpolito/GetGitHub/README.md

-If you already have a cocoapods installed in your mac run this comands above:
+If you already have a cocoapods installed in your mac run this commands above:

 1 - pod repo remove master